“I SAID... LEZGOABEACH”

 In the car on the way to the beach, Molly was quiet.
 Finally, she spoke:

 “Sean, will we ever have a regular life someday?
 I mean, at some time in the future, when it’s not so crazy, we’ll have something we can build together and not just see each in passing... in and out the door... you know... we could be more like regular people, with nights together and weekends in the country?
 Does that sound too needy?
-I’m saying that because I fell that we’ve been drifting away from each other.”
+I’m saying this because I fell that we’ve been drifting away from each other.”

 Sean had felt it too.
 What is the glue that keeps couples together?
 Shared life experiences, kids, a sense of purpose, Love?
 But the incontrovertible fact remained that Sean was a spook.
 At times, he felt as if he had been reduced to a pile of ciphers—a jumble of fragmented code.